BassMastaCod/DAOModel/docs/usage/service.md

 - Combining two classes into one
 - Consolidating notes from different sources

-When merging models, you may need to resolve conflicts between the source and destination.
+When merging items, you may need to resolve conflicts between the source and destination.
 See [Conflict Resolution](TODO) for more information.

 ### Extending the Services